Scott Wiener: State estate tax

+State oversight of federal law enforcement

+In 2025, Wiener authored the No Secret Police Act (SB 627), which criminalized the wearing of masks by federal and local law enforcement agents (but not state law enforcement) statewide during operations outside of certain uses.
+The bill was signed into law on September 20, 2025, over opposition from the Trump administration.

+In 2026, Wiener authored the No Kings Act (SB 747), which would allow citizens to sue federal, state, and local officers and government officials for monetary damages in state court for violations of First, Fourth and Fifth (Equal Protections) Amendment protections.
+The bill would expand upon the Tom Bane Civil Rights Act.
+The bill was introduced in response to the weakening of Bivens actions in successive U.S. Supreme Court decisions.

 Housing

 In 2017, Wiener authored SB 35 (which was approved as part of a 15-bill housing package that also included funding and other bills to reform housing production in California), which will require the cities that have fallen behind on their state housing production goals to streamline approval of new housing.

 "Local control is about how a community achieves its housing goals, not whether it achieves those goals," Wiener said in a statement.
 "SB 35 sets clear and reasonable standards to ensure that all communities are part of the solution by creating housing for our growing population."

 A study by the UC Berkeley Terner Center for Housing Innovation found that SB 35 resulted in approvals for 18,215 housing units in the immediate three years after its implementation, two-thirds of which was affordable housing.

 In 2018, in an effort to address the state's housing affordability crisis and emissions, Wiener introduced Senate Bill 827, which would require cities and counties to allow apartment buildings of four to eight stories in "transit rich areas"—defined as land within a half-mile of a major transit stop or a quarter-mile of a stop on a high-frequency bus route.
 Wiener introduced the bill as part of a housing package, along with bills to make it easier to build farmworker housing and to improve local accountability to build new housing.
 SB 827 failed to make it out of committee.
 In 2019, Wiener introduced SB 50, a follow-up to Senate Bill 827.
 This version did not advance through committee in the senate in 2019 and was reconsidered in the 2020 legislative session, where it was killed in a senate floor vote, marking the third failed attempt by Wiener to pass a transit-density housing bill.

 In 2020, in a fourth failed attempt at passing a statewide upzoning bill, Senator Wiener introduced legislation (Senate Bill 902) that would allow 2 to 4 unit apartment buildings on single-family lots throughout California, depending on a city's size.

 Wiener was the co-author of a fifth failed upzoning bill in 2020, Senate Bill 1120, which would have required the approval of duplexes proposed on any single family lot in California.